juanroldan1989/gitops-manifests-repo/README.md

 Steps to fully restore the entire platform (Infrastructure + K8S Cluster + Applications) -> [steps](RECOVERY.md)

+## Work in progress

+- Monitor and Observe: Set up comprehensive monitoring (e.g., Prometheus, Grafana, ELK/EFK stack) and logging to keep track of inter-service communications, performance, and failures.

+- Add several applications that rely in N microservices.
+E.g.: uber-eats

+- Implemement ArgoCD Application Set: 1 AppSet -> N Applications.
+To organise better the UI space and clarity on resources.

+- Adopt a Service Mesh: For internal communications and to provide observability, security, and resilience among 50+ services, a service mesh can be invaluable.

 ## Contributing

 Contributions are welcome and greatly appreciated!
 If you would like to contribute to this project, please follow the guidelines within [CONTRIBUTING.md](CONTRIBUTING.md).